apify/apify-docs/sources/platform/integrations/llama.md

 ## What is LlamaIndex?

 LlamaIndex is a platform that allows you to create and manage vector databases and LLMs.
-It is a part of the [LangChain](https://langchain.com/) ecosystem.

 ## How to integrate Apify with LlamaIndex?